Guyanqi/PyCrypto/README.md

 ## Compiling instructions

-Download and install Python3 version for your platform.
+Download and install Python3 for your platform.

 ## Contribution